o19s/elasticsearch-learning-to-rank/README.md

 (It's expected you'll confirm some security exceptions, you can pass `-b` to `elasticsearch-plugin` to automatically install)

+If you already are running Elasticsearch, don't forget to restart!

 # Development

 Notes if you want to dig into the code or build for a version there's no build for.